What is in vitro fertilization?

 In Vitro Fertilization (IVF) is the process of creating embryos from oocytes (unfertilized egg cells) by fertilizing them with semen in a Petri dish.
 Oocytes are first collected from the ovaries of donors by ultrasound-guided follicular aspiration.
-Oocytes are then placed in a Petri dish and fertilized the following day with conventional, sexed-frozen, or reverse-sorted semen.
-They then mature in an incubator for seven additional days, and the resulting viable embryos are transferred into recipients.
+They are then matured in a Petri dish and fertilized 20-24 hours later.
+Conventional, sexed-frozen or reverse-sorted semen may be used for fertilization.
+Oocytes then develop in an incubator for seven days, at which point the resulting viable embryos are transferred into recipients

 What results can be expected on each IVF cycle?

-Results vary with each donor, but we typically expect to collect about 15 oocytes per aspiration.
-On average, 30 percent of these oocytes will develop into a viable embryo.
-Thus, we expect about 4.9 transferrable (Grade 1 & 2) embryos per IVF cycle on average.
+Results vary with each donor, but we typically expect to collect ~18-22 oocytes per aspiration.
+On average, 30% of these oocytes will develop into a viable embryo.
+Thus, we expect about 5-6 transferable (Grade 1 & 2) embryos per IVF cycle on average.
 Donors that produce greater numbers of oocytes and oocytes of higher quality may see larger numbers of embryos produced, whereas donors with compromised reproductive conditions may have lower results.
-Development rate will also vary greatly depending on sire used.
+Development rate will also vary greatly depending on the sire used.

 What donor females are candidates for the IVF program?

 While reproductively sound donors are most likely to achieve success in IVF, we have worked with donors with a variety of reproductive conditions, including those unable to achieve success in conventional ET.
 Donors that tend to make unfertilized or degenerate embryos are a common type with which we have had success.
 Many clients also appreciate the ability to create embryos from pregnant donors and younger heifers with IVF.

 When can embryos be created from pregnant donors?